 However, in such a case, if a player has a good reason to consider the D2 school because of available programs, location, etc, the player should certainly let the coach know these reasons.
 The coach can than focus on selling the school’s other opportunities.

 …because coaches don’t want to miss out…

-Ultimately, showing that other coaches value you enough to recruit you make you a more attractive candidate.
+Ultimately, a positive answer to “what other schools are recruiting you” shows that other coaches value you enough to recruit you which makes you a more attractive candidate.
 A coach wants to know what other schools are recruiting you as a way to judge your ability.
 Recruiting-101.com sums up the situation as “Athletic scholarships breed more athletic scholarships.”

 …there was an athlete in the Class of 2014 who had a few smaller scholarship offers.
 While there were some good schools among the mix, they were not major Division I power programs.
 It seemed that a number of other schools continued to balk at offering him and fed him a lot of lines along the way.

 The prospect decided to take a trip out to Penn State and see their campus.
 While on the trip, the prospect and his dad got a chance to speak with the legendary Joe Paterno.
 But before leaving, they ended up extending him a scholarship offer.
 This shows how confident Penn State was about him and their evaluation.
 They were the first major school to offer.